Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 Answer:
 > Yes, this library still supports multiplexing.
 The MultiplexingClient has replaced the TransportClient here.
 See [this sample](./device/iot-device-samples/multiplexing-sample) for reference.

+Question:
+> Is the v2 library backwards compatible in any way?

+Answer:
+> No. Several APIs have been added to v2 that are not present in v1.
+On top of that, several APIs in v2 are expected to behave differently than they did in v1.